-- A clear staffing structure and that staff were aware of their own roles and responsibilities. - Practice specific policies implemented and were available to all staff. - A comprehensive understanding of the performance of the practice was maintained. - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements.
+- There was a staffing structure and that staff were aware of their own roles and responsibilities. - There were practice specific policies available to all staff but there was no central location for policies to be kept. - Processes at the practice were disorganised and when asked, the practice found it difficult to find relevant policies or information easily. - A comprehensive understanding of the performance of the practice was maintained - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements. - There were robust arrangements for identifying, recording and managing risks, issues and implementing mitigating actions with the exception of health and safety and fire safety risk assessments.